Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--f-E47s74Uw.md

 # [November 3rd, 2020 Livestream](../2020-11-03.md)
 ## Q&A: Will there be DLCs?
 https://www.youtube.com/watch?v=-f-E47s74Uw
-This question was possibly duplicated with a more recent answer: [March 29th, 2022 Livestream Q&A: Will there be Updates after 1.0?](./yt-EjZAdss6k4Q.md) [https://www.youtube.com/watch?v=EjZAdss6k4Q](https://www.youtube.com/watch?v=EjZAdss6k4Q)
+This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Will you add stuff after 1.0?](./yt-yqVC6fYnsOQ.md) [https://www.youtube.com/watch?v=yqVC6fYnsOQ](https://www.youtube.com/watch?v=yqVC6fYnsOQ)

 <details>
 <summary>This question may have been asked previously at least 2 other times, as recently as October 2020 and as early as February 2019.</summary>